milkytracker/MilkyTracker/INSTALL.md

 - RtMidi/ALSA (optional, for Linux MIDI support)
 - JACK (optional)
+- Pipewire (optional and requires pkg-config to discover library in build script)
 - SDL2

 For all **non-Windows/macOS ports**, the decompression libs (optional):